-Baseline assessment: The baseline assessment of renal function and categorization of baseline risk of renal dysfunction allows for both dose adjustment of tenofovir or use of the alternative entecavir in case of eGFR decrease, as well as better targeting of followup monitoring to those at higher risk of renal impairment (i.e. with decompensated cirrhosis, underlying renal disease [CrCl <50 mL/min], low BMI and older age).
+Baseline assessment: The baseline assessment of renal function and categorization of baseline risk of renal dysfunction allows for both dose adjustment of tenofovir or use of the alternative entecavir in case of eGFR decrease, as well as better targeting of follow-up monitoring to those at higher risk of renal impairment (i.e. with decompensated cirrhosis, underlying renal disease [CrCl <50 mL/min], low BMI and older age).
 The evidence for the differential renal toxicity of entecavir versus tenofovir was not considered in detail, but entecavir was considered the preferred option in persons with an eGFR <50 mL/min.
 Tenofovir alafenamide fumarate (TAF) is an orally bioavailable prodrug of tenofovir that may have less renal and bone toxicity.
 It was noted that in the 2013 WHO ARV consolidated guidelines (36), a baseline measurement of creatinine is not a requirement for initiating ART with the preferred tenofovir-based regimen in HIV-infected persons.
 These guidelines will be updated in 2015.

 Monitoring: The incidence of progression to moderate or severe kidney dysfunction was low among tenofovir users, and there was limited comparative evidence of the benefits and cost-effectiveness of routine monitoring versus no or incidental monitoring in persons with hepatitis B. However, the Guidelines Development Group considered that monitoring of renal function to detect changes in eGFR after initiation of tenofovir therapy was important to prevent development or progression of kidney disease.
 This is particularly the case in LMICs where there is limited access to dialysis for those who progress to end-stage renal disease.
-In persons at low risk of renal toxicity, periodic monitoring (approximately every 6 months) was recommended.
-More frequent monitoring (approximately every 6 months) was recommended in persons with impaired eGFR at baseline (<50 mL/min) and other groups at higher risk of renal toxicity (i.e. those who are older or have underlying renal disease, long-term diabetes or uncontrolled hypertension, or who are receiving concomitant therapy with boosted PIs
+In persons at low risk of renal toxicity, periodic monitoring of renal function every 12 months was recommended.
+More frequent monitoring (approximately every 6 months) was recommended in persons with impaired eGFR at baseline (<50 mL/min) and other groups at higher risk of renal toxicity (i.e. those who are older or have underlying renal disease, long-term diabetes or uncontrolled hypertension, or who are receiving concomitant therapy with boosted PIs or nephrotoxic drugs), or in those with evidence of worsening of renal function during treatment.
+Most cases of tubular dysfunction are reversible, and so the risk of renal impairment can also be reduced if appropriate dose adjustments are made based on renal function monitoring.

-Assays: The Guidelines Development Group recognized the limited evidence available to guide what tests should be used to monitor for kidney disease, especially in resourcelimited settings.
+Assays: The Guidelines Development Group recognized the limited evidence available to guide what tests should be used to monitor for kidney disease, especially in resource-limited settings.
 The renal toxicity of tenofovir is usually directed at the tubules; glomerular function tests do not adequately measure tubular dysfunction, and there are currently no other simple tests to detect renal tubular toxicity.
 In addition, some persons may have normal serum creatinine levels but impaired renal function, and reliance on absolute serum creatinine values may lead to tenofovir administration in persons with pre-existing kidney disease.
 Monitoring may include a range of tests, including serum creatinine and, where available, estimated GFR using the MDRD formula for estimation, serum phosphate, and urine dipsticks for proteinuria and glycosuria.
 Growth should be monitored in children and adolescents using tenofovir.